gshively11/sos/README.md

 # Feature Request to Go Live
 1. Create branch, make changes
-2. When changes can be deployed, create PR (doesn't have to be feature complete)
+2. When changes can be safely deployed, create PR (doesn't have to be feature complete)
 3. PR automatically triggers CICD: build, test, deploy to dev/test
 4. Code is peer reviewed
 5. Merge to master